TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/node-leader.md

 ## Reviewing and Approving Call Participation

-- **Node Leads receive notifications** when a new Call Draft was created by the Coordinator.
+- **Node Leaders receive notifications** when a new Call Draft was created by the Coordinator.
-- To **review and update** Call Details, Node Leads **click on a call entry** on the Dashboard.
+- To **review and update** Call Details, Node Leaders **click on a call entry** on the Dashboard.
-- In the Call Details View, Node Leads are presented with a list of Services that have been approved by Service Providers to participate in the Call.
+- In the Call Details View, Node Leaders are presented with a list of Services that have been approved by Service Providers to participate in the Call.
-- Node Leads confirm Call participation by clicking "**I agree that services of the node I am representing are included in the selected call**".
-Node Leads receive a confirmation email that their Node participates in the Call.
+- Node Leaders confirm Call participation by clicking "**I agree that services of the node I am representing are included in the selected call**".
+Node Leaders receive a confirmation email that their Node participates in the Call.

 ![Update Services](img/node-lead-2.png)